Sacred Valley Tour & Short Inca Trail to Machu Picchu 3 days - Orange Nation Peru

 • Difficulty: Moderate

-The Expedition train will take you back to Ollantaytambo at 2:55 pm or 3:20 pm, following the spectacular Urubamba River.
-Close to Aguas Calientes, the canyon is narrow and the river has many beautiful sections of whitewater.
-Back at Ollantaytambo, your driver will meet you at the exit from the train station to take you back to your hotel in Cusco in our private van.
-You can expect to arrive at your hotel at about 7:00 pm.
+The Expedition train will take you back to Ollantaytambo at 2:55pm or 3:20pm, and the tracks follow the spectacular Urubamba River.
+Once you arrive in Ollantaytambo, your driver will meet you at the exit from the train station, taking you back to your hotel in Cusco in our private van.
+You can expect to arrive at your hotel at around 7:00pm.

 • Meals: Breakfast